Linienwall: Toll zone limit

 A foreign army never seriously tested the military utility of the Linienwall, but it did discourage raids by the aforementioned Kuruc.
-It did, however, help to protect the revolting citizens of Vienna during the Revolutions of 1848 from imperial forces.
+It did, however, protect revolutionaries during the Revolutions of 1848 from government forces.

 From 1829 on, the walls (specifically the gates leading into the city) primarily served as a location to charge a road toll, the Liniengeld on modes of transport entering the city, therefore representing a fiscal and legal as well as physical limit to the city.
 The suburbs inside of the walls were thus taxed at a higher rate than those outside the walls even before their formal incorporation into the city in 1850.
 One consequence of this was the establishment of a great number of restaurants and hotels in the Neulerchenfeld (now part of the 16th District) right outside of the wall (dubbed the "Holy Roman Empire’s biggest pub") who took advantage of the lower taxes to sell food and drinks at a significantly cheaper rate.